Mao Saigo of Japan wins the Chevron Championship with a birdie in a 5-way playoff

-THE WOODLANDS, Texas — (AP) — Mao Saigo of Japan won the Chevron Championship on Sunday for her first major title, making a 3-foot birdie putt on the first hole of a five-way playoff.
+THE WOODLANDS, Texas — Mao Saigo was shaking with nervousness before her putt for birdie on the first hole of a five-way playoff Sunday in the Chevron Championship.

+The 23-year-old Japanese player managed to compose herself in time to sink the 3-footer and win her first major title.

+“I did my best to calm down and I shot and it went in,” she said in Japanese through a translator.

 Saigo birdied the par-5 18th in regulation for a 2-under 74, leaving her tied with Hyo Joo Kim, Ruoning Yin, Ariya Jutanugarn and Lindy Duncan.
 They finished at 7-under 281 at The Club at Carlton Woods.

 Saigo won on the 18th in the playoff after Yin and Jutanugarn had birdie tries lip out.
-Jutanugarn bogeyed the 18th in regulation after stubbing her third short only inches.
+Jutanugarn bogeyed the 18th in regulation after stubbing her third shot only inches.

+Jutanugarn led for most of the final round before her late gaffe after making two birdies and an eagle on the front nine.

+“The front nine was very solid especially with the eagle, but back nine just couple mistakes on par 5 that I made; two bogeys,” she said.

 Saigo won for the first time on the LPGA Tour.
 She was the tour’s rookie of the year last season.
-The 23-year-old player is the first Japanese winner in the event and the fifth major champion.
+She’s the first Japanese winner in the event and the fifth major champion.
 She has six victories on the Japanese tour, five in 2022.

+The victory comes after runner-up finishes at the CPKC Women’s Open and Buick LPGA Shanghai last year.

+“Last year it was a very intense competition,” she said.
+“I was so close but I was not able to make it.
+It was very disappointing.
+This year I was able to win and earn the LPGA title and I’m extremely excited about this.”

 It’s the second time in three years that the tournament ended in a playoff after American Lilia Vu birdied the first extra hole to win in 2023.